neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-The code is section 'Undistort' in  [./work/work.ipynb](./work/work.ipynb) To demonstrate this step, I will describe how I apply the distortion correction to one of the test image.
+The code for undistorion is in section 'Undistort' in  [./work/work.ipynb](./work/work.ipynb) Following is one example from the `test_images`.

 |case|before undistorted|after undistorted|
 |-|-|-|